sushildalavi/VaxiTrace/README.md

 6. Access the application via `http://localhost:3000`.

 ## Contribution
-We welcome contributions to enhance VaxiTrace.
+I welcome contributions to enhance VaxiTrace.
 Please fork the repository, create a new branch, and submit a pull request.

 ## License
 This project is licensed under the MIT License.